-- During Opening A, students use their knowledge of phoneme segmentation to isolate and identify the initial, middle, and final sound in a word (RF.K.2).
-As students identify each sound, they must connect it to its written representation (grapheme) and practice proper letter formation.
-This supports continued development of strong graphophonemic connections. - During Work Time A, students apply their growing knowledge of letter-sound connections to writing words, by working on a shared sentence (L.K.2).
+During Work Time A, Interactive Writing, students apply their growing knowledge of letter-sound connections to writing words by working on a shared sentence (L.K.2).
 Students apply their knowledge of high-frequency words and letter-sound knowledge to spell familiar words.
 This also provides another opportunity to practice correct letter formation, as well as apply rules of punctuation.
 The relationship between decoding and spelling (encoding) regularly spelled words is complementary; the two processes support and strengthen each other.

-Review of the graphemes and phonemes taught in previous cycles are woven through the words and sentences chosen in Cycle 20.
+Review of the graphemes and phonemes taught in Modules 1 and 2 are woven through the words and sentences chosen in Cycle 21.
+Students must apply their ability to segment phonemes in words and identify the graphemes that represent each.

-■ In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "When I think about how to spell a new word, I listen to each sound I hear and match the sounds to letters").
+- The knowledge that every syllable contains one vowel sound is a crucial part of the Grade 1 Foundational Skills standards.
+To lay the groundwork for that in kindergarten, consider drawing students' attention to the vowel sounds in the words they work with during Work Time.
+In addition, draw students' attention to the number of syllables in the words they are working with.
+The words used in this lesson are all one-syllable words, and all of the short vowels are used. - In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+Throughout the module, guide students toward more specific responses (example: "When I try to think of a rhyming word, I listen to the ending sound I hear").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to a partner).